kennytm/dbgen/Template.md

     The decimal place argument is optional, and defaults to 0.
 It can also be negative to round by powers of 10, e.g. `round(456.789, -2) = 500.0`.
 In case of break-even (e.g. `round(3.5)`), this function will round half away from zero.

-* **substring('input' FROM 2 FOR 3 USING OCTETS)**

-    Extracts a substring from byte 2 with length of 3 bytes.
-Following SQL standard, the byte position is 1-based, so this function call returns `'npu'`.

-* **substring('ⓘⓝⓟⓤⓣ' FROM 2 FOR 3 USING CHARACTERS)**

-    Extracts a substring from character 2 with length of 3 characters.
-"Character" means a Unicode codepoint here.
-Following SQL standard, the character position is 1-based, so this function call returns `'ⓝⓟⓤ'`.